Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 WHR at the National level works in close coordination with the Nepal governmental agencies and bodies along with the civil society organizations, international NGOs and media for mainstreaming single women in the development.

-Introductory VideoCheck out the video.
+Introductory VideoCheck it out

 Watch Video